Cardinal Mazarin: Chief minister of France – Diplomacy

 Mazarin's policies also added Alsace (though not Strasbourg) to France.
 He settled Protestant princes in secularized bishoprics and abbacies in reward for their political opposition to the Habsburgs, building a network of French influence as a buffer in the western part of the Empire.
 In 1657, he made an attempt to get Louis XIV elected as Holy Roman Emperor.
 In 1658 he formed the League of the Rhine, which was designed to check the House of Austria in central Germany.
 In 1659 he made peace with Habsburg Spain in the Peace of the Pyrenees, which added to French territory Roussillon and northern Cerdanya—as French Cerdagne—in the far south as well as part of the Low Countries.

 Towards Protestantism at home, Mazarin pursued a policy of promises and calculated delay to defuse the armed insurrection of the Ardèche (1653), for example, and to keep the Huguenots disarmed: for six years they believed themselves to be on the eve of recovering the protections of the Edict of Nantes, but in the end they obtained nothing.

-There was constant friction with the pontificate of the Spanish Cardinal Pamphilj, elected pope on 15 September 1644 as Innocent X. Mazarin protected the Barberini cardinals, nephews of the late pope, and the bull against them was voted by the Parlement of Paris "null and abusive"; France made a show of preparing to take Avignon by force, and Innocent backed down.
+There was constant friction with the pontificate of the Spanish Cardinal Pamphili, elected pope on 15 September 1644 as Innocent X. Mazarin protected the Barberini cardinals, nephews of the late pope, and the bull against them was voted by the Parlement of Paris "null and abusive"; France made a show of preparing to take Avignon by force, and Innocent backed down.
 Mazarin was more consistently an enemy of Jansenism, in particular during the formulary controversy, more for its political implications than out of theology.
 On his deathbed he warned young Louis XIV "not to tolerate the Jansenist sect, not even their name."
 After his death, Louis XIV did not appoint a new principal minister and instead governed himself, marking the beginning of a new era of centralized government in France.